ajnirp/j-scripts/README.md

 id2: i.
 4 is 0 1 2 3.
 Do an =/ on itself.
 Actually, any list will do, not just i.
 4

 id3: The key observation here is that i.
-16 when reshaped to a 4 by 4 matrix has diagonal elements which are all multiples of 4+1.
+4 4 has diagonal elements which are all multiples of 4+1.